-The therapeutic approach and the treatment of hypocalcemia depend to a great extent on the severity of the symptoms and the underlying cause.
-In patients with asymptomatic hypocalcemia, it is important to check with repeated measures (ionized or corrected total calcium for serum albumin).
+The therapeutic approach and the treatment of hypocalcemia depend significantly on the severity of the symptoms and the underlying cause.
+In patients with asymptomatic hypocalcemia, it is essential to check with repeated measures (ionized or corrected total calcium for serum albumin).

-The first step in evaluating a patient with hypocalcemia is to verify with a repeated measurement (total serum calcium corrected for albumin or ionized calcium) that there is a true decrease in serum calcium concentration.
+The first step in evaluating a patient with hypocalcemia is to verify with a repeated measurement (total serum calcium corrected for albumin or ionized calcium) that there is an actual decrease in serum calcium concentration.

 Hypoalbuminemia: Correction of calcium – Calcium in serum binds proteins, mainly albumin.
-As a result, the total serum calcium concentration in patients with low or high serum albumin levels may not accurately reflect the concentration of ionized (or free) physiologically important calcium.
+As a result, the total serum calcium concentration in patients with low or high serum albumin levels may not accurately reflect the ionized (or free) physiologically essential calcium concentration.

-Each reduction of 1 g / dL in the concentration of serum albumin will decrease the total calcium concentration by approximately 0.8 mg / dL (0.2 mmol / L) without affecting the concentration of ionized calcium and, therefore, without producing no symptoms or signs of hypocalcemia.
+Each reduction of 1 g / dL in serum albumin concentration will decrease the total calcium concentration by approximately 0.8 mg / dL (0.2 mmol / L) without affecting the concentration of ionized calcium and, therefore, without producing any symptoms or signs of hypocalcemia.

-A blood calcium test is ordered to detect, diagnose and control a series of conditions related to bones, heart, nerves, kidneys and teeth.
+A blood calcium test is ordered to detect, diagnose, and control conditions related to bones, heart, nerves, kidneys, and teeth.

 The test can also be ordered if a person has symptoms of a parathyroid disorder, malabsorption, or an overactive thyroid.

-A total calcium level is often measured as part of a routine health examination.
-Included in the full metabolic panel (PMC) and the basic metabolic panel (PMB), these groups of tests are done together to diagnose or monitor a variety of conditions.
+A total calcium level is often measured as a routine health examination.
+Included in the full metabolic panel (PMC) and the basic metabolic panel (PMB), these tests are done together to diagnose or monitor a variety of conditions.

 When an abnormal result of total calcium is obtained, it is considered an indicator of an underlying problem.
 To help diagnose the underlying problem, additional tests are often done to measure ionized calcium, urine calcium, phosphorus, magnesium, vitamin D, parathyroid hormone, and the peptide related to parathyroid hormone.

 Parathyroid hormone and vitamin D are responsible for maintaining blood calcium concentrations within a narrow range of values.
-If calcium is abnormal, measuring calcium and parathyroid hormone together can help determine if the parathyroid glands are functioning normally.
+If calcium is abnormal, measuring calcium and parathyroid hormone together can help determine if the parathyroid glands usually function.

-Measuring calcium in the urine can help determine if the kidneys are excreting the proper amount of calcium, and testing for vitamin D, phosphorus and / or magnesium can help determine if there are other deficiencies or excesses.
+Measuring calcium in the urine can help determine if the kidneys are excreting the proper amount of calcium.
+Testing for vitamin D, phosphorus, and magnesium can help determine if there are other deficiencies or excesses.

-Frequently, the balance between these different substances (and changes in them) is as important as the concentrations.
+Frequently, the balance between these different substances (and changes in them) is as essential as the concentrations.